Group Project 1 - Pipelined Mini-MIPS

 MIPS Program ROM.
 We will implement a Harvard Architecture design: The Program ROM component will store a read-only copy of the program instructions, and (in project 2) you will use a separate Logisim RAM to store data.
 The Program ROM component can load and display MIPS assembly language, which helps with debugging and saves you from having to write test programs in machine language.

 Incrementer.
 You must use one (and only one) of these to increment the PC.
 Note that the incrementer only computes +1, whereas the PC increments by 4.

 Logisim components.
 You can additionally use any of the components that come with Logisim, such as a Register for the PC, multiplexers, and so on.

-Write a test program file for Logisim containing MIPS assembly that fully tests all aspects of your processor; it should be able to be run by loading it into the Program ROM.
+Write a test program in MIPS assembly that fully tests all aspects of your processor.
 The test program should demonstrate that the processor's behavior conforms to all specifications given here and in the MIPS reference manual.
-This is a critical step, and you should spend a fair amount of time developing a comprehensive test program that exercise all of the different instructions and features of your processor.
-The program should be well commented, indicating what it is doing and what results should be expected when running the tests, so that the course staff is convinced of the correctness of your processor.
+This is a critical step, and you should spend a fair amount of time developing a comprehensive program that exercise all of the different instructions and features of your processor.
+The program should be well commented, indicating what it is doing and what results should be expected when running the program, so that the course staff is convinced of the correctness of your processor.
 The quality and thoroughness of the tests will be graded.